acidanthera/BrcmPatchRAM/README.md

   So in this case the firmware version in OS X would be: "*c14 v5553*".

  * After configuring a key under *BcmFirmwareStore/Firmwares*, add your device ID as a new device for BrcmPatchRAM.

+Firmwares can also be loaded directly from BrcmFirmwareRepo.kext/Contents/Resources, either by firmware key name (see above), or by naming the file with just the vendor and device-id.
+For example, 0930_0223.hex (uncompressed) or 0930_0223.zhx (compressed).

  Copying an existing IOKit personality and modifying its properties is the easiest way to do this.
  Configure the earlier firmware using its unique firmware key.